-The most common herbicides used by food plotters fall into two general categories: Selective and non-selective.
-As their name implies, non-selective herbicides kill virtually every plant they touch.
+The most common herbicides used by food plotters fall into two general categories: selective and non-selective.
+As the names imply, non-selective herbicides kill virtually every plant they touch.
 The most common is glyphosate, the active ingredient in Roundup.
 It’s a great all-purpose product for clearing ground for new food plots.
 It’s also ideal for spot-spraying individual plants.
 Ridding your land of non-native, invasive plants like tree-of-heaven, kudzu and others is nearly as simple as spraying them with a shot of glyphosate.

 Selective herbicides “select” and kill certain types of plants.
 Clethodim, the active ingredient in Whitetail Institute’s Arrest and Biologic’s Weed Reaper, kills grasses without harming broadleaf plants like clover, sunflowers and beans.
 Sethoxydim is also a grass-specific herbicide.
 Poast is the most common brand-name herbicide with sethoxydim.

 Be careful, though.
 Not all plants in the grass family grow only in your lawn.
 Corn, sorghum, wheat, oats and millet are members of the grass family.
 Grass-specific herbicides will kill them along with unwanted grasses like Bermuda grass and fescue.

 A variety of other selective herbicides will kill nothing but broadleaf plants, while allowing the grasses to grow unharmed.
 They are valuable tools in oats, wheat and corn, among other grasses.
 Most broadleaf herbicides include the generic chemical 2,4-D.